 Staff Assessment: This proposed policy is intended to enable the necessary excavations on-site to enable the water resources regional benefit to occur.
 Typically, excavation uses are addressed through Objective 2.3 in the Future Land Use Element (along with mining too).
-However, this instance is unique to the overlay, and this allowance would provide for a means to authorize the excavation to potentially provide fill for the development area, but more likely to provide the berms for the above-ground reservoir for the proposed 750-acre water feature.
+However, this instance is unique to the overlay, and this allowance would provide for a means to authorize the excavation to potentially provide fill for the development area, but more likely to provide the berms for the above-ground reservoir for the proposed 750- acre water feature.
 The policy specifically enables this provision provided there is a conveyance to the County or other drainage entity for one of the specified uses, and requires further conditions in the Zoning development order.
 This policy is necessary to enable the regional public benefit, and not require a subsequent Plan amendment and Zoning development order amendments to allow for a future excavation.
 There is no intention of providing for a mining operation, and the proposed policy language reflect this intent.

 - 9. NEW Policy 1.11-j: Lands within the Western Communities Residential Overlay that are dedicated to the County or other government entity for Water Resources/Agriculture/Impoundment areas, and are depicted as such on the adopted WCR Conceptual Plan and Site Data table, shall satisfy Agricultural Reserve Tier AGR-PUD Preserve area and density requirements for the projects and amounts, as follows: - 1.
 Hyder (Seven Bridges) AGR-PUD (Control Number 2005-455) may utilize up to 29.80 acres of WCR land, to satisfy 29.80 acres and 23.84 units of AGR-PUD requirements; - Lyons West (Valencia Reserve) AGR-PUD (Control Number 2005-003) may utilize up to 462.51 acres of WCR land to satisfy 462.51 acres and 370.01 units of AGR-PUD requirements; - 3.
 Fogg North (Canyon Lakes) AGR-PUD (Control Number 2002-067) may utilize up to 23.87 acres of WCR land to satisfy 23.87 acres and 19.10 units of AGR-PUD requirements; - 4.
 Fogg Central (Canyon Isles) AGR-PUD (Control Number 2002-068) may utilize up to 29.28 acres of WCR land to satisfy 29.28 acres and 23.42 units of AGR-PUD requirements; - 5.
 Fogg South (Canyon Springs) AGR-PUD (Control Number 2002-069) may utilize up to 32.21 acres of WCR land to satisfy 32.21 acres and 25.77 units of AGR-PUD requirements; - 6.
-Whitworth AGR-PUD (Control Number 2021-031) may utilize up to 90.44 acres of WCR land to satisfy 90.44 acres and 72.35 units of AGR-PUD requirements; - 7.
-West Hyder Civic AGR-PUD (Control Number 2022-004) may utilize up to 216.35 acres of WCR land to satisfy 216.35 acres and 173.08 units towards AGR-PUD requirements; and - 8.
-West Hyder AGR-PUD (Control Number 2022-005) may utilize up to 715.57 acres of WCR land to satisfy 715.57 acres and 572.45 units towards AGR-PUD requirements.
+Whitworth AGR-PUD (Control Number 2021-031) may utilize up to 113.05 acres of WCR land to satisfy 113.05 acres and 90.44 units of AGR-PUD requirements; and - 7.
+West Hyder AGR-PUD (Control Number 2022-005) may utilize up to 909.31 acres of WCR land to satisfy 909.31 acres and 727.45 units towards AGR-PUD requirements.